bobuzy/sorting_algorithms/README.md

 5. If `min_flag` is 1, it swaps the current element at index `ind1` with the minimum element found (`array[min]`) and prints the array.
 6. The outer loop continues until all elements are sorted.

+## Task 3: Quick Sort

+### Objective:
+Write a function that sorts an array of integers in ascending order using the Quick sort algorithm.
+You must implement the Lomuto partition scheme, and the pivot should always be the last element of the partition being sorted.
+The function should print the array after each time you swap two elements.

+### File Details:
+- Task File: `3-quick_sort.c`
+- Big O Notations (Time Complexity) in `3-O`:
+  - Best Case: O(n log n)
+  - Average Case: O(n log n)
+  - Worst Case: O(n^2)

+### Solution Code (`3-quick_sort.c`):
+The `quick_sort` function takes an array of integers (`int *array`) and its size (`size_t size`) as input parameters.
+It sorts the array in ascending order using the Quick sort algorithm with the Lomuto partition scheme.

+Here's how the code works:
+1. It defines helper functions `swap_int`, `split`, and `sort_recursion`.
+2. `swap_int` swaps two integer values in the array and prints the array after each swap.
+3. `split` divides the array into two parts using the pivot element (the last element of the partition being sorted) and returns the pivot index.
+4. `sort_recursion` sorts the array recursively using the Quick sort algorithm.
+5. The `quick_sort` function checks if the input array is valid and not empty, then calls `sort_recursion` to sort the array.

 ## How to Run the Code:
 - Compile the C file using a C compiler (e.g., gcc).
 - Execute the compiled program, providing inputs as required.